9mbs/reddit-slackbot/readme.md

   <img src="./public/demo.gif" />
 </p>

-Preview live <a href="https://join.slack.com/t/ghstsolutions/shared_invite/zt-s0jyi58m-SU2Gr9XMKUTnJbUcEiAXoQ">@Ghst Solutions Slack Workspace</a>
+Preview live <a href="https://join.slack.com/t/ghstsolutions/shared_invite/zt-s0jyi58m-SU2Gr9XMKUTnJbUcEiAXoQ">@ Ghst Solutions Slack Workspace</a>

 ## Slash Commands
-Command Name | Optional paramaters | Description
+Command Name | Optional parameters | Description
 ---          |  ---                | ---
 /reddit      | r/any-subreddit     | The quickest way to browse is via the `/reddit` command.
-If no paramters are passed, the bot will display the reddit home page.
-If a valid paramater is passed, the bot will attempt to fetch or throw `"Whoops.
+If no parameters are passed, the bot will display the reddit home page.
+If a valid parameter is passed, the bot will attempt to fetch or throw `"Whoops.
 Something went wrong"`.

 ## Start here :wave: